 PARTIALLY REINFORCED FLUOROPOLYMER COATING SYSTEM

-The Acrymax ARS-2-PVDF-A Roof Coating
+The Acrymax ARS-2-PVDF-B Roof Coating

 System is a partially reinforced elastomeric roof

-coating system that is designed for use on metal
+coating system for metal roofs.
+This system

-protection, weatherproofing, and architectural
+provides protection, weatherproofing, and

-color.
-It exhibits excellent adhesion, exceptional
+architectural color.
+It exhibits excellent adhesion,

-durability, and long-term weatherability.
+exceptional durability, and long-term

-As specified the ARS-2-PVDF-A system
+As specified the ARS-2-PVDF-B system

 • AF-5500 Fluoropolymer Coating